 Though it may sound strange, baking soda and apple cider vinegar have been touted for their various health benefits for years.
 The combo can help strengthen the immune system, creates a healthy alkaline metabolic environment, and improves the appearance of the hair and skin.
 Many people even swear it helps with weight loss, too.

-Studies into apple cider vinegar and baking soda for weight loss are small, says nutritionist Vanessa Rissetto, so it’s difficult to back claims up with science.
-However, these studies suggest that people who consume 1-2 tablespoons of apple cider vinegar mixed with baking soda before eating have better glucose control, and eat far less.
-“We still don’t know for sure why this happens,” says Rissetto.
+Though studies are small, research shows that people who consume 1-2 tablespoons of apple cider vinegar mixed with baking soda before eating have better glucose control and eat far less.
+“We still don’t know for sure why this happens,” says nutritionist Vanessa Rissetto.
 “It could be because apple cider vinegar is bitter, and therefore puts you off your food.”

 It’s impossible to target fat in specific areas of your body through diet or natural remedies alone, so be wary of any supposed apple cider vinegar and baking soda for belly fat remedies.
 Important: Always seek your doctor’s advice before drinking baking soda and vinegar, particularly if you have diabetes or a digestive condition that affects the mouth, esophagus, stomach, or intestines.